Writing Curse Words

-In the past, media did not contain swear words.
-Only rated R movies and “adult” themed books had offensive language.
+In the past, mainstream media did not contain any swear words.
+Only rated-R movies and adult-themed books had offensive language.
 Now, the airwaves, books, magazines, and the internet spew profanity at every turn.
-Last night, I saw a broadcast commercial that vocalized the F-word and recently saw a billboard with the S-word prominently displayed.
+Last night, I saw a broadcast commercial that vocalized the F-word, and recently saw a public billboard with the S-word.

 My parents did not encourage foul language, and I choose not to use it in my present social interactions.
-However, I did some research for this blog and found an article that challenged my views.
+Yet, I did some research for this article and found something that challenged my views.

 Cursing may be a sign of intelligence